 We watched in awe as hundreds of huge robots (named after some of Elon Musk’s favorite movie characters) moved the largest Tesla components along the assembly line.
 Just a week prior to our visit, the factory set a new single-day production record, estimated to be about one car per minute!

-As we wheeled past more giant robots with names like Wolverine and Iceman, we learned that Tesla had added a second floor to house even more robots, because its Model 3 alone needed 1,100 robots.
+As we wheeled past more giant robots with names like Wolverine and Iceman, we learned that Tesla had added a second floor to house even more robots in order to accommodate larger production numbers.

 We didn’t want this glimpse into modern factory production to end as we continued around corner after corner, narrowly sliding past robotic wagons carrying different auto parts to their appointed stations.
 It looked like a city, as Tesla had added many features to brighten what was once a dark, enclosed space and we could see employees enjoying their breaks under the added skylights, the neatly painted floors with white epoxy and lots of natural plants to create gathering spaces.